What are curtain bangs?

-Curtain bangs, or curtain fringes as they are also known, came into fashion via popular female actors such as Farrah Fawcett and Goldie Hawn in the 70’s.
+Curtain bangs, or curtain fringes as they are also known, this style of bang is parted down the middle, often framing your face on both sides.
+The curtain bangs came into fashion via popular female actors such as Farrah Fawcett and Goldie Hawn in the 70’s.
 And they make an attractive change from a full fringe or an asymmetric, side-swept fringe from a side parting, which has been very popular for a while now.

 Or if you don’t have a fringe right now, it may be a great makeover look to perfect your total style change for this year’s retro fashion explosion.
 Because as fashion in general is offering us a massive change this year, it’s also the right time to find new 70’s ways to style our bangs!